-DevOps aims at coupling a tighter alignment between IT operations and business.
+DevOps aims at coupling a tighter alignment between IT operations and businesses.
 This new phenomenon is taking over the corporate boardrooms by storm and bringing in new methodologies and principles to streamline the creation and deployment of software in the new ‘software is eating the world’ era.

 Who is a DevOps Engineer?

-When it comes to DevOps, there is a need to have frequent and incremental changes in the code versions so that the frequent testing and deployment are possible.
+When it comes to DevOps, there is a need to have frequent and incremental changes in the code versions so that frequent testing and deployment are possible.
 It might not be always possible for DevOps Engineers to do the coding from scratch; they anyway need to know about it.

 Understanding the Role of a DevOps Engineer